-Amazons amazed, frightened the ancient Greeks
+Amazons amazed, and frightened the Ancient Greeks

-Mayor argues that, “Amazons enjoyed lives very different from Greek women, who were confined indoors doing domestic chores.”
+Mayor argues that “Amazons enjoyed lives very different from Greek women, who were confined indoors doing domestic chores.”

 Amazons were nomadic warrior women who left their babies at home with their fathers, a complete inverse of family structures most commonly found across the world.